jasonchristopher21/tldr/docs/cs2105/midterm-discussion/practice-paper-2.md

 # Practice Paper 2

 :::info
-Last updated: 1 March 2024<br/>
+Last updated: 7 March 2024<br/>
-Updates made: Fixed typo for question 15
+Updates made:
+- Question 4: There was a typo.
+Port number is 16 **bits** long, not 16 bytes.
+Thanks Winston for noticing.
+- Question 15: Fixed typo (from 1 March update)
 :::

 ### Question 1